-The knee injury treatment that you get at AICA Tucker is unique in Atlanta for its speed and expert delivery.
-Our Tucker Car Accident Doctors aren’t trying to get you under a knife – goal is to heal you using minimum intervention.
+The knee injury treatment that you receive at our accident injury center is unique in the community for its speed and expert delivery.
+Our Tucker Car Accident Chiropractors aren’t trying to get you under a knife – goal is to heal you using minimum intervention.

 The bones in your knee are three: